 Along with the Brazilian president, the King Felipe VI also attended the event.
 Luis Abinader, the Dominican Republic President, who comes from a social democrat party, and Jovenel Moïse, the contested President of Haiti in the middle of steep political turmoil, were the other executive heads of state at the ceremony.

-Bolsonaro travelled to Ecuador unlike most of the other regional leaders
+Bolsonaro traveled to Ecuador unlike most of the other regional leaders

 The Presidents of Chile, Uruguay, Colombia, three of the four other right-wing Presidents in the region cancelled at last minute.
 Mr Piñera was reportedly busy working on modifying his government after elections related to the modifications of the Constitution spurred by protests in 2019.
 Mr Pou, who was elected after 15 years of a left-leaning Presidency, decided to stay in Uruguay after his Minister of Interior died of a heart attack.
 And the Colombian president, Iván Duque, had planned to attend the ceremony but he chose to stay home because of the internal political and economic crisis that the country is currently struggling with.
 Guatemala, the other right-leaning country, was represented by its Minister of Foreign Affairs.